JupitorStudioDev/FluxUIDocs/README.md

 You can view the components in action at [https://fluxui.dev](https://fluxui.dev).

-## All documentation for all complonents including Pro versions.
+## All documentation for all components, including Pro versions.
 This documentation is unofficial, but pulled right from the FluxUI.dev website.

 I created this for a personal project for https://context7.com/